Glossary of Terms

 A Data Account-enabled application (1P App) that has an embedded Data Passport.

-A Dataswift Network service that is a component of an application that presents Data Passes in a way that is clear about the data within each Data Pass, and where offers against the Data Passes can be viewed and where Data Passes can be activated and transacted upon by Data Subjects.
+A Dataswift Network service that is a component of an application that presents Data Passes in a way that is clear about the data within each Data Pass, and where offers against the Data Passes can be viewed and where Data Passes can be activated and used by Data Subjects.
 Data Passports are usually a component of a Data Wallet.

 Legal entities (natural or legal persons) or their representatives who are users of a Data Passport-enabled application.